Sorry, you need to enable JavaScript to visit this website.

 Distribution of absolute rotation between end of surgery and 6 months postoperative.

-100% of VivinexTM Toric IOLs had less than 10° of rotation between the end of surgery and 6 months postoperative.1
+100% of VivinexTM Toric IOLs had less than 10° of rotation between the end of surgery and 6 months postoperatively.1

 References